-Floating waterway markings, are anchored at approximately 5 m distance from the limits that they indicate.
+Buyos, when used, shall be anchored at approximately 5 m distance from the limits that they indicate.

 Groynes and shallows can be marked using fixed marks or buyos.
 These marks or buyos shall, usually, be placed on the borders of groynes and shallows or in front of them.